valtido/sentry-docs/src/collections/_documentation/clients/java/config.md

 async.threads=1
 ```

+&nbsp;
 #### Async Threads Priority (Advanced)

-In most cases sending logs to Sentry isn’t as important as an application running smoothly, so the threads have a [minimal priority](http://docs.oracle.com/javase/6/docs/api/java/lang/Thread.html#MIN_PRIORITY).
+In most cases, sending logs to Sentry isn’t as important as an application running smoothly, so the threads have a [minimal priority](http://docs.oracle.com/javase/6/docs/api/java/lang/Thread.html#MIN_PRIORITY).

 It is possible to customise this value to increase the priority of those threads with the option `async.priority`: